MozzarellaARC/PolymatingUserGuide/README.md

 https://github.com/MozzarellaARC/PolymatingUserGuide/assets/62471068/e1251adb-daeb-4499-8da9-abc4054f4f40

 # The _Retopology_
 Now that you have everything set, you can go to sculpt mode or edit mode whichever you prefer and then do the Retopology like this, also please pardon my retopology skill as this is just a quick show for you to understand.
-My actual Retopology skill is on another level hence the making of this addon xD :
+My actual Retopology skill is on another level hence the making of this addon xD, for this example I extensively use the sculpt grab and smooth tool :

 https://github.com/MozzarellaARC/PolymatingUserGuide/assets/62471068/adb748e6-71ff-4e3e-9d3d-32122b9272e4